dubov94/keyring/k8s/README.md

 ## Deployment

-See instructions for [the application stack](/k8s/application/README.md) and [the monitoring stack](/k8s/monitoring/README.md).
+See the instructions for [the application stack](/k8s/application/README.md) and [the monitoring stack](/k8s/monitoring/README.md).